 This is a ridiculous statement, as it implies that no other SAP products would receive any development (at SAP, “innovation” is a euphemism for “development.”
-And of course, ceasing all development on all SAP products aside from HANA and S/4HANA would be a very bad, and very illogical move.
-It is difficult to overestimate the hyperbole that surrounded HANA, and to some extent still encompasses HANA.
+And of course, ceasing all development on all SAP products aside from HANA and S/4HANA would be a terrible and very illogical move.
+It is difficult to overestimate the hyperbole that surrounded HANA, and to some extent, still encompasses HANA.
 HANA took over SAP conferences, it took over the marketing messaging of the SAP consulting companies, with each attempting to out-HANA one another.

-At one consulting company that I was contracted to, a salesperson with an amazing pipeline of HANA deals was brought into the company without checking anything about him, the desire for some HANA expertise was so high that one.
+At one consulting company that I was contracted to, a salesperson with a fantastic pipeline of HANA deals was brought into the company without checking anything about him, the desire for some HANA expertise was so high that one.
 But probably other consulting companies would grab any person with HANA on their resume, and at very favorable terms to the resource.
 On LinkedIn, virtually overnight, people added HANA not only to their experience to their job titles.
 There were HANA Solution Architects and HANA Marketing Specialists.

 The SAP ecosystem could simply not get enough of HANA!